FlyingCoco-Offical/Smart-Motor-OS/README.md

-# Smart-Motor-OS
+# SmartMotor-OS
 Using [Smart Motors V3](https://smartmotors.ai/) made at Tufts Center for Engineering Education and Outreach.

 ### Navigation
 The Smart Motor V3 is equipped with one main select button, two side K1/K2 buttons, as well as a potentiometer.
 To scroll in the main interface, use the top K button to move up, and the bottom K button to move down.
 Press the main select button to enter an app.
 If you want to leave an app, hold the select button for five (5) seconds.

 ### Current Apps
 As someone who aspires to be a pilot in the future, the first app had to be a Flight Tracker.
-Using OpenSky's free API, Smart Motor OS is able to track any nearby planes using an airport code (e.g., KLAX) or coordinates for more custom uses.
+Using OpenSky's free API, SmartMotor OS is able to track any nearby planes using an airport code (e.g., KLAX) or coordinates for more custom uses.
 (add image here)